joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

   name: RouteName.SOME_ROUTE,
   // ... other stuff.
   meta: {
+    // NOTE: The fact you can toss a component in as the parameter
+    // is entirely coincidental.
     breadcrumb({ $store, $route }) {
       // ... return array of breadcrumb item definitions.
     },